dougeby/IntuneDocs/intune/app-sdk-ios.md

 1. Download the [Azure Active Directory Authentication Library (ADAL) for Objective-C](https://github.com/AzureAD/azure-activedirectory-library-for-objc) from GitHub, then follow the [instructions](https://github.com/AzureAD/azure-activedirectory-library-for-objc#download) on how to download ADAL using Git submodules or CocoaPods.

-2. Add the the ADAL framework (option 1) or static library (option 2) to your project:
+2. Add the the ADAL framework (option 1) or static library (option 2) to your project.

-    **Option 1 (recommended)**: Drag `ADAL.framework` to the **Embedded Binaries** list of the project target.

-    **Option 2**: Drag the `libADALiOS.a` library to the **Linked Frameworks and Libraries** list of the project target.
-Add `-force_load {PATH_TO_LIB}/libADALiOS.a` to the project’s `OTHER_LDFLAGS` build configuration setting or **Other Linker Flags** in the Xcode UI. `PATH_TO_LIB` should be replaced with the location of the ADAL binaries.

-### Share the ADAL token cache with other apps signed with the same provisioning profile?

-Follow the instructions below if you want to share ADAL tokens between apps signed with the same provisioning profile:

-1. If your app does not have any keychain access groups defined, add the app’s bundle ID as the first group.
+3. If your app does not have any keychain access groups defined, add the app’s bundle ID as the first group.

-2. Enable ADAL single sign-on (SSO) by adding `com.microsoft.adalcache` to the keychain access groups.
+4. Enable ADAL single sign-on (SSO) by adding `com.microsoft.adalcache` and `com.microsoft.workplacejoin` to the keychain access groups.

-3. If you want to specify a custom keychain group to replace `com.microsoft.adalcache`, specify that in the Info.plist file under IntuneMAMSettings, by using the key `ADALCacheKeychainGroupOverride`.
+5. In the case you are explicitly setting the ADAL shared cache keychain group, make sure it is set to `<appidprefix>.com.microsoft.adalcache`.
+ADAL will set this for you unless you override it.
+If you want to specify a custom keychain group to replace `com.microsoft.adalcache`, specify that in the Info.plist file under IntuneMAMSettings, by using the key `ADALCacheKeychainGroupOverride`.

 ### Configure ADAL settings for the Intune App SDK